 Tigers get 3-game sweep to open regular season

 Incardona, Clifford sign to play in college

 Five Tigers sign to play in college

-Tigers crack Top 25
+Tigers crack Top 25 in state

 5 Tigers baseball players sign with colleges